MicrosoftDocs/visualstudio-docs/docs/ide/how-to-report-a-problem-with-visual-studio.md

 1. Select the **Record** tab.

 1. Under **Record your actions**, select the current instance of Visual Studio if you can reproduce the problem there.
-If you can't, for example if Visual Studio is hung, select **\<Create a new instance>** to record the actions in a new instance of Visual Studio.
+If you can't, for example if Visual Studio stops responding, select **\<Create a new instance>** to record the actions in a new instance of Visual Studio.

 1. Select **Start Recording**.
 Give permission to run the tool.